10 tips for small kitchen storage solutions

 Bulky bags of sugar, rice, oats and other everyday essentials can soon fill your modest cupboard space before you know it, leaving little room for anything else.

-One small kitchen storage idea is to put these items in decorative glass jars on a shelf can turn these otherwise mundane items into a feature wall, which can be tweaked to suit rustic or modern design.
+One small kitchen storage idea is to put these items in decorative glass jars on a shelf which can turn these otherwise mundane items into a feature wall, which can be tweaked to suit rustic or modern design.

 Alternatively, an integrated knife block in one of your drawers keeps your knives clean and safely tucked away, without taking up valuable counter space, making it an ideal small kitchen storage solution.

 Make the most of the cabinets you have and invest in some wire cabinets to go inside.
 This will enable you to conveniently store away your crockery and utensils, maximising the space from top to bottom.

-Wooden spoons and baking utensils can often encroach limited drawer space, however they can look great placed against your work station wall in a pretty ceramic jug in a colour which perfectly complements your kitchen.
+Wooden spoons and baking utensils can often encroach limited drawer space, however they can look great placed against your workstation wall in a pretty ceramic jug in a colour which perfectly complements your kitchen.
 It may be simple, but it’s definitely effective, especially if you're trying for a particular theme.

 If you're something of a cook and a bit of a foodie, then it's likely that your cookbook collection seems to grow and grow after every Christmas.
 If you're short on shelf space, then perhaps it's time to go digital and download recipes to your tablet instead, to save space in your small kitchen.

 But how best to cook and follow along at the same time?
 Using a tablet stand, you can track the steps easily from the screen while your books can remain stored away in pristine condition.